This page is a machine translation of the Japanese version for official content. Please refer to the Japanese version for the official content.

 Change directory.

-$ cd Egaroucid/src
+$ cd Egaroucid-console_vX.Y.Z

-$ g++ -O2 ./src/Egaroucid_console.cpp -o ./bin/Egaroucid_for_Console.out -mtune=native -march=native -mfpmath=both -pthread -std=c++17 -Wall -Wextra [options]
+$ g++ -O2 ./src/Egaroucid_for_Console.cpp -o ./bin/Egaroucid_for_Console.out -mtune=native -march=native -mfpmath=both -pthread -std=c++20 [options]

-You can add additional options in [options]
+You can add additional options in [options].
+Available options are:

-You want to | Add this option |
+| You want to | Add this option |

-Build without AVX2 | -DHAS_NO_AVX2 |
+| Build without AVX2 | -DHAS_NO_AVX2 |

-Use ARM processors | -DHAS_ARM_PROCESSOR |
+| Use ARM processors | -DHAS_ARM_PROCESSOR |

-Use 32-bit environment | -DHAS_32_BIT_OS |
+| Use 32-bit environment | -DHAS_32_BIT_OS |

 Then execute the output file.